If you use the popular dating app to find the partner of your dreams, you must be careful of OkCupid scams.

 Signs You’re Being Catfished on OkCupid

-People know you’re on the site or people you know use it often.
+People know you’re on the site or people you know to use it often.

 Still Not Sure If You’re Being Catfished On OkCupid?